duderstadt-lab/mars-docs/examples/fret.md

 \end{equation}$$

-To do these calculations on the archive, open the script [smFRET_workflow_2.groovy]() and run in the script editior.
+To do these calculations on the archive, open the script [smFRET_workflow_2.groovy](https://github.com/duderstadt-lab/mars-tutorials/blob/master/Example_pipelines/FRET/Follow%20along%20example/smFRET_workflow_2.groovy) and run in the script editior.
 All calculated values discussed will be added to the archive.

 ---

 #### <a name="9"></a> Plotting & Data Exploration in Python
 To explore the data save the generated archive and open the [Jupyter notebook](https://github.com/duderstadt-lab/mars-tutorials).
 Set up the connection to your local copy of Fiji as indicated and change the file path to the archive.
 Please note that running the notebook requires the set-up of a new python environment.
 Directions to do so can be found in this [tutorial](https://duderstadt-lab.github.io/mars-docs/tutorials/marsto/open-a-Molecule-Archive-in-Python/).
 After running all cells a plot is obtained showing the fully corrected E and S values for all molecules that matched the selection criteria in this archive.
 _Note that the analysis of a single video from the dataset such as done in this example leads to a low number of data points.
 This affects the accuracy of the calculated correction factors and E and S values.
+On top of that, a reliable beta/gamma correction is possible only when the data consists of 2 populations at the minimum.
+Therefore the reliability of the outcome of this example is compromised.
 The accuracy can be improved by analyzing all videos supplied in the repository corresponding to this dataset.
 The outcome of such an analysis is presented in the next paragraph._

 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/fret/1-lo_analyzed.png' width='350'></div>

-This analysis shows that an average population FRET value of E = 0.43 was obtained from this single dataset.
+This analysis shows that an average population FRET value of E = 0.28 was obtained from this single dataset.
 Please note that this value is rather distorted because of the low number of data points and data available for correction.
-Also, since only one sample is taken into consideration the beta/gamma correction can distort the results.
+Also, since only one sample is taken into consideration the beta/gamma correction is distorting the results.
 Therefore it is not a good estimate for the FRET efficiency of the sample.
 Please continue to the following section for a better estimate considering all available videos.

 ---